igemnace/vim-makery/README.md

 }
 ```

+Note that JSON support requires Vim 8 or higher (since these versions offer JSON
-Read `:help makery-setup` for a more detailed description.
+support out of the box).
+Read `:help makery-json` for a bit more detail.

 ## Usage

 After setting up your Makery commands (either through `g:makery_config` or a
 `.makery.json` file), you can simply call the commands through the `:M` prefix,
 e.g. `:Mlint` or `:Mcompile`.

+Read `:help makery-usage` for a bit more detail.

 ## Other Usage